stsiwo/e-commerce-starter-kits/api/note.md

                   - you need to override Repository interface to accept EntityGraph & Specification, (difficult to implement but flexible) or

                   - you can use EntityGraph & specification (without @query) to achieve eager loading with specifciation. (easy but im not sure it works.)

+                    -> this will complains about "MultipleBagsException"

+                - final solution:

+                  - to use custom query with your advanceRepository.

+                  - process is a littgle bit completed but works fine.

+                      - don't use built-in specificaiton function (e.g., findAll(Specification<T> spec, pageable))
+                      - separate query to avoid "multipleBagsException" if you have a multiple associations.
+                      - use TypedQuery and CriteriaQuery
+                        1. use CriteriaQuery fisrt. this is to assign JPA specification expliclty and sort.
+                        2. use TypedQuery (you need to convert CriteriaQuery to TypedQuery). this is to assign pageable.
+                      - use 'query.setHint(QueryHints.PASS_DISTINCT_THROUGH, false);' if you use TypedQuery for this.

+                      => check one of the implementation (e.g., 'findAllToAvoidNPlusOne' at AdvanceRepository)

   ## Injecting Spring Managed Bean (e.g., @Service, @Repository...) into JPA